thecsea/material-icons-translate/README.md

 # material-icons-translate
-This gulp task trranslate all occurences of material icons name to the unicode form
+This gulp task translate all occurrences of material icons name to the unicode form